seanbreckenridge/evry/README.md

 log:Will next be able to run in '46 days, 16 hours, 46 minutes, 6 seconds' (4034766587ms)
 ```

 If you wanted to 'reset' a task, you could do: `rm ~/.local/share/evry/data/<tag name>`; removing the tag file.
 The next time that `evry` runs, it'll assume its a new task, and exit successfully.
-I use the following shell function to 'reset' tasks:
+I use the following shell function (see [`functions.sh`](./functions.sh)) to 'reset' tasks:

 ```bash
 job-reset() {